MadBrozzeR/validator-ts/README.md

   ...
 }
 ```
-All keys is being treated as field names and values as field values.
+All keys are being treated as field names and values as field values.
 Deep structure is still possible, but it is highly
-not recommended, as there is no default approache for that and it will be difficult to understand and maintain.
+not recommended, as there is no default approach for that and it will be difficult to understand and maintain.

 ## Validation schema